wasab1kastike/autobattles4xfinsauna/docs/progression/artocoin-economy.md

 2. Establish a **floor payout** equal to `baselinePayout * 0.20 * difficultyModifier`.
 3. Build a **progress ratio**: `progress = clamp01(0.5 * (runSeconds / (tempoTargetMinutes * 60)) + 0.5 * (enemyKills / tierKillBaseline))`.
 4. Calculate the **performance share**: `performanceShare = baselinePayout * 0.45 * progress * difficultyModifier`.
-5. Apply a softer attrition penalty: `lossFloor = max(0.35, 1 - rosterLosses * 0.12)`.
-6. Final defeat payout is `round(max(floorPayout, performanceShare) * lossFloor)`.
+5. Final defeat payout is `round(max(floorPayout, performanceShare))`.

 The result is that an early wipe still awards roughly 15–20% of a clear, while a boss defeat with solid stats might pay out 45–55% despite the loss.
+Loss penalties no longer reduce the payout, keeping the focus on tempo and combat progress.

 ## Steamforge Atelier